Crowcroft

-Crowcroft is a small hamlet just outside Leigh Sinton in Worcestershire, England.
+Crowcroft is a small hamlet just outside Leigh Sinton, in the civil parish of Leigh, in the Malvern Hills district, in the county of Worcestershire, England.
 The main industry for the area is fruit growing, particularly for local cider and perry businesses.
 Crowcroft has been the site of a traditional annual bonfire for many years.

+Politics

+Crowcroft is part of the West Worcestershire constituency for elections to the House of Commons of the United Kingdom.